 I’m having a hard time managing all the things I want and need to do every day.
 How can I juggle a full-time job, keeping my home clean, regular exercise, making myself some healthy meals, and the hobbies I’m passionate about, all while maintaining relationships with my friends?
 There just doesn’t seem to be enough time in the day! – Janie in Norfolk, NE

-- Look for efficiencies and how I can share the load.
-Sometimes it’s hard to recognize how anything could be easier, so I ask friends and family for ideas.
-Rather than dismiss the suggestions, I try a new way, and am often pleasantly surprised.
+Look for efficiencies and how you can share the load.
+Sometimes it’s hard to recognize how anything could be easier, so ask friends and family for ideas.
+Rather than dismiss their suggestions, try a new way, and see what works.

-- Depending upon your hobbies, you may be able to combine two like I do.
+Depending upon the items in your buckets, you may be able to combine two items.
 Or combine a task with another activity.
-When prepping for the holidays, I wrap gifts while watching movies.
-That way I can enjoy a movie and relax while accomplishing a portion of a task.
+For example, when I am prepping for the holidays, I wrap gifts while watching movies.
+So I enjoy a movie (feed my soul bucket) and relax while accomplishing a portion of a task.

 Lynn Whitbeck is the co-founder and President of Petite2Queen.
 She is focused on identifying and evaluating opportunities for women at work, helping them define their personal roadmap.
 She dedicates herself to delivering tools and insights, embracing visualization of the big picture, and identifying and implementing the minutiae of detail.
 Lynn aims to share lessons learned along her journey and enable positive uplift for women.